sulsyeda03/Expense-Reimbursement-System-Project1/README.md

 - Manager will have all functionalities of Associate actor i.e.
 - As an Manager:
+  - Can login
-  - An Associate can create a new ticket
+  - Can create a new ticket
   - View all past tickets
   - View policy
+  - Logout
 - Additionally, Manager can:
-- Manager can view tickets of all associates
+  - View tickets of all associates
+  - Use below functionalities on Associate's tickets:
-- Manager can Update status from "Pending" to "Approved"
+    - Update status from "Pending" to "Approved"
-- Manager can Update status from "Pending" to "Rejected"
+    - Update status from "Pending" to "Rejected"
-- Manager can add comments to already submitted "Associate" tickets
+    - add comments to already submitted "Associate" tickets
+    - Filter tickets based on status : "Pending", "Approved", "Rejected"